 Tobacco Prevention Presentation: 510-981-5337.
 This program is recommended for residents and owners of multi-unit housing complexes.

 Disaster Preparedness: Six Presentations available from Public Health's Division Community Preparedness and Engagement team.
-Email email@example.com to sign up.
-See below for more details:
+Email OES@cityofberkeley.info for more information:

 The City of Berkeley Public Health Division’s Community Preparedness & Engagement team conducts FREE emergency preparedness workshops in (and for) the South and West Berkeley community.
 These workshops are engaging, interactive (hands-on activities!) and full of valuable information.
 The workshops have been divided up into 6 modules that are each about 45 min to 1 hour long.
 Our team can present the modules in sequence, or as stand-alone modules.